medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/UseCases-ENG.md

 The use case descriptions combine content requirements with business regulations for use and should ensure a coherent implementation and use of the ‘HospitalNotification’.
 The use cases are qualified in collaboration with EPR- and vendors catering to the municipalities.

-The use case descriptions are targeted IT system vendors and the people responsible for the imple-mentation in regions and municipalities.
+The use case descriptions are targeted IT system vendors and the people responsible for the implementation in regions and municipalities.

-Currently, the use case descriptions do not include the consignment of hospital notifications for sev-eral recipients and the following communication flow containing home care-hospital notifications.
+Currently, the use case descriptions do not include the consignment of hospital notifications for several recipients and the following communication flow containing home carehospital notifications.

 ### Method for use case descriptions